vinccenttt/gsap-aseq/README.md

 - fast and efficient implementation
 - automatic reverting of transitions
-- fasten playing transitions when navigating to the next shot
+- fasten playing transitions when navigating to the next view
-- skipping multiple shots
+- skipping multiple views
 - supports [gsap.to()-Tween](<https://greensock.com/docs/v3/GSAP/gsap.to()>) and [GSAP timelines](https://greensock.com/docs/v3/GSAP/Timeline)
 - fitted to be used with [D3.js](https://d3js.org/)